WUST-mengqinyu/simple-template-library/README.md

-# simple template library
+# Simple Template Library

 A simple library just like standard template library.

-Add many container and provide more algorithm for users.
+provide more containers and more algorithms for users.

 Useful for competition.